drainpip/shaneis.me-v2/content/blog/implementation-details-1/index.md

 <!-- CODE BLOCK - END -->
 <!-- prettier-ignore-end -->

 Line’s 9 & 10 above are the new commands you’ve just added to your project.
-If you’re currently running develop, cancel out of it.
+If you’re currently running develop, `ctrl+c` out of it.
 Now it’s time to `yarn deploy`!
 You should see the Gatsby build start and complete, then the files get pushed up to Firebase.

 You can now view your code by going to: